-In this article, we'll discuss the differences between lust, attraction, and attachment, which are often confused.
+This article discusses the differences between lust, attraction, and attachment, which are often confused.
 We'll also highlight five factors that attract men to women in particular.
 If you're a woman looking for love, we'll cover five things you can do to make yourself irresistible.
-First, let's define attraction according to dictionary terms, and quickly cover the four types of attraction.
+First, let's define attraction according to dictionary terms and quickly cover the four types of attraction.

 Merriam-Webster defines attraction as "a force acting mutually between particles of matter, tending to draw them together, and resisting their separation."